Workers’ Compensation and Service Industry Workers

 Our Philadelphia Workers’ Compensation Lawyers Help Injured Service Industry Workers Get Back on Their Feet

 Suffering an injury at work is hard; choosing the right Philadelphia workers’ compensation lawyer to represent your needs shouldn’t be.
-Larry Pitt & Associates have been helping service industry workers in Pennsylvania get the compensation they need to protect themselves.
+Larry Pitt & Associates, P.C., has been helping service industry workers in Pennsylvania get the compensation they need to protect themselves.
 Please call 888-PITT-LAW or fill out our contact form to schedule a meeting at one of our offices.
 We are proud to serve clients in Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.